Parsl/parsl/docs/userguide/overview.rst

 apps are designed to support files, when data to be exchanged are large, or when data cannot be easily serialized into Python objects.
-As Parsl tasks may be executed on remote nodes, without shared file systems, Parsl offers a Parsl `file` construct for location-independent reference to files.
+As Parsl tasks may be executed on remote nodes, without shared file systems, Parsl offers a Parsl :py:class:`parsl.data_provider.files.File` construct for location-independent reference to files.
 Parsl will translate file objects to worker-accessible paths when executing dependent apps.
 Parsl is also able to transfer files in, out, and between Parsl